-In the kitchen lab students will prepare limoncello from fresh lemon exploring the parameters affecting the final taste and scent of this beverage.
+Lab Activity: We will prepare limoncello from fresh lemon exploring the parameters affecting the final taste and scent of this beverage.
 We also compare the extraction time and temperature applied for lemon with other herbs from our garden chosen by the students.
+We will evaluate the differences with innovative techniques to make fast limoncello.